Welcome to the Shen Laboratory

 We focus on the emergent properties of quantum materials, and the development of novel instrumentation to investigate them.

-We study a variety of materials, such as high-temperature superconductors, topological insulators, and quantum materials at atomically thin limit.
-By probing their interactions with electromagnetic radiation, ranging from x-rays, to the ultraviolet, and into the microwave regime, we gain insight into the underlying physics governing the emergent properties in these condensed matter systems.
+We study a variety of materials, such as high-temperature superconductors, topological insulators, and quantum materials at the atomically thin limit.
+By probing their interaction with electromagnetic radiation—ranging from x-rays to the ultraviolet, and into the microwave regime—we gain deeper insights into the underlying physics governing their emergent properties.

 Our current research involves the study of emergent properties in quantum materials, particularly strongly correlated electron systems such as the cuprate and iron-based unconventional superconductors, as well as topological and 2D materials, and thin films.